 "understands" FileDescriptorSet

-s, we can provide plugins
+s, we also provide

 protoc-gen-buf-lint